ashwini/boilerplate_app-PHP-REST-JSON-MySQL/README.md

-boilerplate_app-PHP-REST-JSON-MySQL
+Boilerplate PHP/REST/JSON/MySQL app
 ===================================

-Starting point for a PHP driven app using ReST API, JSON and MySQL
+This is a starting point for a PHP driven app using ReST API, JSON and MySQL

 Can use this as a backend 'process.php' for handling AJAX requests from jQuery etc, you can include handler functions/classes from a seperate file and just use this as a ReST router also.